icopy-site/awesome-cn/docs/awesome/awesome-for-beginners.md

 - [JabRef](https://github.com/JabRef/jabref) _(label: good-first-issue)_ <br> Desktop application for managing literature references using modern Java features including JavaFX.
 Dedicated to code quality and constructive feedback: Each Pull Request is reviewed by two developers to provide high-quality feedback and to ensure high quality of new contributions.
 - [OpenMetadata](https://github.com/open-metadata/OpenMetadata) _(label: good first issue)_ <br> OpenMetadata is an all-in-one platform for data discovery, data quality, observability, governance, data lineage, and team collaboration.
 - [QuestDB](https://github.com/questdb/questdb) _(label: Good first issue)_ <br> Questdb is a fast open source SQL time series database.
-- [SirixDB](https://github.com/sirixdb/sirix) _(label: good-first-issue)_ <br> SirixDB is an evolutionary, versioned NoSQL document store (XML and JSON) written (mostly) in Java.
-It stores compact snapshots during commits with many concepts borrowed from ZFS and Git.
-Each revision is indexed and the document store can be queried with temporal queries.
-It's especially well suited for modern hardware.
 - [Strongbox](https://github.com/strongbox/strongbox) _(label: good-first-issue)_ <br> Strongbox is an artifact repository manager written in Java.
 - [TEAMMATES](https://github.com/TEAMMATES/teammates) _(label: good-first-issue)_ <br> TEAMMATES is a free online tool for managing peer evaluations and other feedback paths of your students.
 - [Trino (formerly Presto SQL)](https://github.com/trinodb/trino) _(label: good-first-issue)_ <br> A distributed SQL query engine for big data.
 Ask for guidance on project's Slack.